Deep Learning-Based Site-Specific Channel Modeling and Inference: Channel Inference Framework

 \section{Channel Inference Framework}

-We propose an AI-based Site-Specific Channel Inference using satellite images, with the overall framework illustrated in Fig. \ref{fig:system}.
+We propose an AI-based site-specific channel modeling and inference approach using satellite images, with the overall framework illustrated in Fig. \ref{fig:system}.
 The proposed method uses both channel data and satellite data to train a model capable of predicting CIR.
 Channel data can typically be obtained through Ray-Tracing simulations or real-world measurements.
 Compared to Ray-Tracing, measurement-based data offer greater authenticity and representativeness in capturing environmental complexity and dynamic variations, making them more suitable for evaluating the generalization capability of the model.
 We built a measurement platform capable of data acquisition.The receiver antenna acquires the raw in-phase and quadrature (IQ) signals, which are calibrated and transformed to obtain the CIR and PDP.
-Meanwhile, the GPS data collected by the rubidium clock are used to extract the corresponding site-specific satellite image.
+Meanwhile, the GPS data collected by the Global Navigation Satellite System (GNSS) antenna are used to extract the corresponding site-specific satellite image.

 During the data preprocessing stage, the TDL parameters are chosen to abstract the raw channel information, as their highly structured format is compatible with neural network training.
 The raw PDP undergos a refinement comprising three sequential operations: signal filtering to denoise, multipath extraction to identify dominant propagation paths, and parameter calculation to quantify the statistical channel behavior.
 Specifically, the TDL parameters comprise the large-scale fading parameter $\mathcal{P}$ (characterized by the first tap power), the K-factor $K$, the total number of taps $N$, the tap Normalized delays $ \tau=\left\{ \tau_1, \tau _2, \cdots \tau _N\right\}$, and their corresponding tap powers$ p=\left\{ p_1, p_2, \cdots p_N\right\}$.
 It is worth noting that as this work is conducted under LOS scenarios, the K-factor $K$ practically corresponds to the first tap, which follows a Rician distribution.
-TDL parameters can be expressed as:
+The TDL parameters can be expressed as:

 The collected satellite imagery is preprocessed through image cropping , annotation, and mask generation operations.
 These image processing steps establish a satellite dataset comprising global satellite views that cover the entire propagation path, local satellite views capturing environmental details strictly around the RX, and binary building masks representing environmental scatterers and blockages.